 Looking at real women with similar pre-procedure concerns is a great way to learn what breast augmentation might (or might not) do for you.
 Even more important – be sure to check out results from the surgeon you’re considering using.

-The list of potential risks may seem long, but don’t let it dissuade you from scheduling a personal consultation with Dr. Harris.
-As we noted earlier, the vast majority of patients experience no serious complications.
+The list of potential risks may seem long, but don’t let it dissuade you from scheduling a personal consultation.
+As noted earlier, the vast majority of patients experience no serious complications.
 On the plus side, 95% of breast augmentation patients on RealSelf say their surgery was worth it!
 A one-on-one consultation will provide answers to all of your questions, soothe your concerns, and allow you to decide with confidence whether breast augmentation is right for you.

 Let’s book your consultation today!